Making the invisible visible industrial 3D CT scanning

 - Dimensional analysis of internal geometry

-- Comparative Analysis – CAD to Part, Part to Part
+- Comparative analysis – CAD to part, part to part

-- Solder Integrity
+- Solder integrity

-- Radiography (X-Ray)
+Choose Radiography (X-Ray) for:

 - Large volume of parts